logikfabrik/uJet/docs/source/configuration.rst

 +-----------------+---------------------------------------------------------+

 .. note::
-   Template synchronization and use of the built-in preview template, `PreviewTemplateAttribute`, requires document type synchronization to be enabled.
+   Template synchronization and use of the built-in preview template, by using `PreviewTemplateAttribute`, requires document type synchronization to be enabled.
 Once uJet has synchronized all document types, document type synchronization can be disabled; it will still be possible to preview documents through the Umbraco back office.
 Template synchronization will, on the other hand, be disabled.

 .. code-block:: xml